 Everyone has their own personal colour preferences and I am hoping this course will help you recognise how to work with these to extend their possibilities within your artwork.

 Working on Zoom, you will explore colour working primarily on paper and with materials that you have in the home.
 I will be sending you a pack of dyes so that you can mix them with water and work with them on paper to understand how they work and the differences to paint.
-There may be some work on fabric, particularly immersion based work (buckets and trays) which requires less chemicals and you do not need to have a high tech print area to work in – though if you do have these facilities you can extend the work you do.

-Working in the Studio you will be working alongside the Zoom students working mainly on paper for the morning activities and then in the afternoon, using all the facilities on offer to work consistently on fabric.
+(Not offered in 2022) Working in the Studio you will be working alongside the Zoom students working mainly on paper for the morning activities and then in the afternoon, using all the facilities on offer to work consistently on fabric.
 There are now 6 print benches so you can work on your own 2m bench on a small to medium scale and developing your understanding of colour with experience of various print processes – hence the longer day.